Pustelto/Dotfiles/README.md

 ## Backup process

 1. Run `backup.sh` script in `setup_scripts` folder - backup for global NPM and cargo packages, programs installed via Brew and VS Code extensions.
-2. Backup iTerm settings (profile) - Settings > Profiles > Other action > Save profile as JSON
+2. Backup iTerm settings:
+    - Profile - Settings > Profiles > Other action > Save profile as JSON
+    - Settings - Settings > General > Preferences > Save now
 3. Commit to git and push.
 4. Backup other config files (move to other disk, **DO NOT COMMIT THOSE**):
    - Backup ssh keys - `~/.ssh`